 If you don’t care much about what cruise line, ship, or itinerary, then it will prove best to wait it out to the 45-90 cancelation period before booking.
 You will most certainly get an excellent bargain on a sailing, for under $50 per night.

 But if there is a particular ship or itinerary that you definitely want to cruise on, then be careful gambling by waiting for rates to potentially drop.
 Prices could rise unexpectedly, leaving you heartbroken and missing the deal for a specific cruise you’re eyeing.

-Best Repositioning Cruise Deals for 2020 and into 2021
+Best Repositioning Cruise Deals for 2022

 🦠 Note About 2020 Repositioning Cruises during the Pandemic